"Teach what is inside you. Not as it applies to yourself, but as it applies to the other." ~ Sri Tirulamalai Krishnamacharya

 Recognized for his devotion to blending daily practice with the study of philosophy and Sanskrit, David was selected as one of four participants in a yoga demonstration presented by Pattabhi Jois in 2004 to a gathering of Mysore business dignitaries.
 When Jois Yoga Encinitas opened in California in 2010, David served as a principal instructor of the Mysore Ashtānga program and assistant manager until 2014.
 David continues to work with Jois Yoga to host Sharath in California.

 Mindful of yoga as an integrative practice of the physical and the philosophical, David is an avid student of Sanskrit, chanting and the Yoga Sūtras.
-Since 2012, he has studied under the tutelage of Vidwan Shrikantha Shastri, a scholar and priest with the Veda Geetha Foundation, San Diego.
+Since 2012, he has studied under the tutelage of Vidwan Shrikantha Shastri, a scholar, priest & founder of Veda Geetha Foundation & Shri Bhaktha Anjaneya Temple San Diego.
 At the 2014 Ashtanga Yoga Confluence, David and Shastri conducted the opening ceremony (Pūja).
 David’s dedication and excellence to yoga has earned him the unique honor of teaching to the widespread Indian community in San Diego.
 He routinely leads members of this community through Sun Salutations (Sūrya Namaskāras) during their community celebrations (Pūjas).

-David currently teaches a traditional Ashtanga Mysore program in Costa Mesa.
-He also teaches Led Primary Series weekly at Pacific Blue Yoga, Laguna Beach.
-Most recently, he was listed among the top 100 most influential yoga teachers in the USA.
+In 2014, David was listed among the top 100 most influential yoga teachers in the USA.